Science, Technology, & Society

 SOC 350 – Global Social Change

-Gender, Race, and Culture
+Gender, Race, & Culture

 EGL 309 – Voices of Black America in Poetry, Prose, and Song